 I asked if the maternal and child health data was also included, but she said that unfortunately it was only for the national donor funded HIV program to track progress against targets.
 Adding further reporting wasn’t possible, because it wasn't part of the HIV program.

 I was struck by this thought: If the maternal and child health teams could have their patient reports supplied directly into the district system, there would be fewer errors and the data could be aggregated by the system, saving precious lives and time.
-“Wouldn't it be nice if MNCH data could be entered once electronically so that it could be available at the district and national level immediately and avoid all this paper?”

 AI can change all of this – breaking down data silos, collecting information from massive amounts of different sources, and even look into the future and accurately predict what’s next – without adding stress to workers’ days or a strain on existing resources.

 Let me explain.

 Data has a story only AI can tell

 One of the main reasons I joined macro-eyes was because of my belief that healthcare system resiliency will only come when governments can use past, present and future (predicted) data – as imperfect and messy as it is – to gain insight and make decisions about health care at the national, regional and facility levels.